MIL-STD-2525 renderer

 Points rendered with NATO APP-6D/MIL-STD-2525D symbols

-To make SIDC editing easier and less error-prone, the plugin also offers a SIDC editor widget.
-The widget offers a preview of the symbol with the current SIDC and a user-friendly way to edit/build a SIDC by selecting required components from comboboxes.
-It has a couple of options affecting its behaviour.
+To make SIDC editing easier and less error-prone, the plugin provides a SIDC editor widget.
+The widget offers a real-time symbol preview and a user-friendly way to edit/build a SIDC by selecting required code components from comboboxes.

 SIDC editor settings